TRaSH-Guides/Guides/docs/Sonarr/Sonarr-recommended-naming-scheme.md

 `The Series Title!
 (2010)`

-#### Optional Series Folder Format for the Plex TV Series Scanner and Jellyfin
+#### Optional Series Folder Format for the Plex TV Series Scanner and Jellyfin/Emby

 This naming scheme is made to be compatible with the New [Plex TV Series Scanner](https://forums.plex.tv/t/beta-new-plex-tv-series-scanner/696242){:target="_blank" rel="noopener noreferrer"} that now support IMDB and TVDB IDs in file names.